©ISTOCKPHOTO.COM / KALI9

 Hopewell

-Kids explore a variety of media such as acrylics, collage, watercolors, pastels, charcoal, printmaking, sculpture, photography, colored pencils and clay.
+Kids explore a variety of media such as acrylics, collages, watercolors, pastels, charcoal, printmaking, sculpture, photography, colored pencils and clay.

 The Center for Contemporary Art